Cross-Cultural Psychology MSc

 We also welcome graduates in related subjects who are interested in learning more about culture and psychology, as well as students who might ultimately want to continue on a PhD programme.
-By including materials from across the social sciences, the course aims to utilise the complementary disciplines within the School in order to offer a truly inter-disciplinary perspective.
+By including materials from across the social sciences, the course aims to utilise the complementary disciplines within the College in order to offer a truly inter-disciplinary perspective.

 Teaching on the course is by renowned international experts on culture and ethnicity, with the Brunel teaching team being complemented with visiting speakers from around the world.
 Recent invited lecturers have included specialists from the US, Hungary, Russia and Finland.

 Tel +44 (0)1895 265951

 Most psychology programmes around the world teach a set of 'basic psychological findings'.
 Such findings are usually based on samples of students in the US and Northern Europe, and give us few clues as to how psychological processes vary across the world.
 Many societies have an increasingly multi-cultural nature, which is compounded by the increasing contact and interaction between societies with very different cultural traditions.
 These changes are raising profound sets of issues about how we, as individuals, understand each other, and how we act in relation to each other in different cultural settings.
 This course considers the way in which psychological findings may differ across societies, and explores some reasons for this variation.
 It also aims to provide course participants with the skills necessary to conduct their own research with different ethnic groups and in different cultures.

 You will undertake a variety of modules focusing on cross-cultural psychology and research methods modules leading to a dissertation (up to 15,000 words).